Planned Obsolescence

 A Dark Future

 The world currently faces a clutch of serious challenges.
 Megacorporations.
 Climate change.
 The Singularity.
 Demographic collapse.
 Half of Zone 17’s background is extrapolated from current events.
 The remaining half comprises nudges made to bring everything into a cohesive narrative.
-Zone 17 is a TTRPG that has all the action and adventure to be a light ‘Beer & Pretzels’ game, but also includes the tools to explore some heavier narratives.
+Zone 17 is a TTRPG that has all the action and adventure of your favorite RPGs but also includes the tools to explore some of these aforementioned challenges.
 Some of this exploration can take players to places some might find a bit dark.
 You don’t have to play using any scary stuff if you don’t want to.
 But let’s be real.
-You probably want to.
+You wantz it.
+You NEEDZ it

 Cyberpunk...but not Cyberpunk

 What does Cyberpunk but not Cyberpunk mean?
 Cyberpunk has several foundations: Dystopia.
 Cybernetics.
 High tech.
 Societal collapse.
-Zone 17 dabbles in a lot of these themes.
+Zone 17 dabbles in some of these themes.
 But cybernetics?
-Not really.
-In the game, body mods are possible…but not recommended.
-Cybernetics are done for purely medical reasons, outside certain fringe subcultures.
+No. Not really.
+In the game, technical body mods are possible…but not recommended.
+Mods are a fetish, perhaps even a lifestyle.
 But modding carries extraordinary costs and risks (e.g., surgery, hacking).
-As such, only a small fraction of people get cybered-up without extraordinary medical reasons.
-Every street punk or mercenary being wired up with implants is something that just doesn’t happen in this world.
+As such, only a small fraction of people mod without extraordinary medical reasons.

 So…this Zone 17 game?
 It’s kind of everything.
 It’s mostly its own thing.
 Cyberpunk…but not Cyberpunk.
 Mecha.
 Bands of bandits fighting over wasteland ruins.
 Mutated horrors.
 Genetically engineered meta humans.
 Synthetic intelligence-driven androids.
-Basically, a world where all the bad things you see on the news happened 50 years ago.
+Dogs and cats living together.
+Probably some mass hysteria.
 We cram all sorts of cool ingredients into the soup.
 Mmm.
 Tasty.
-Zone 17 is, at it’s core, a dystopian sandbox for players to explore and fight in.

 Art Styles